MY SCIENTIFIC INVESTIGATION REACHES ITS END IN THE MINES OF MILOS ISLAND

 Russell showed how geological structures — alkaline hydrothermal chimneys — could generate and sustain natural energy gradients across thin FeS walls.
 These gradients would have provided the energetic conditions necessary for prebiotic chemistry to persist.

-Taken together, the work of Wächtershäuser and Russell points to a profound insight: the earliest conditions of life were organized by iron–sulfur minerals, electrical gradients, and methyl chemistry.
+Taken together, the work of Wächtershäuser and Russell points to a profound insight: the earliest conditions of life were organized by iron–sulfur minerals, electrolytes, and methyl chemistry.

 The methyl group (–CH₃) is not only a fragment of chemistry — it is a unit of repetition.
 Its bonds are stable, its reactions predictable, and its placement can switch molecules on or off without destroying them.
 This stability allows methyl marks on DNA to endure through cell divisions, passing information across generations.
 It is not only genes that we inherit, but the methyl imprints that decide which genes wake and which remain silent (Bird, 2002).